-In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about Mental Health America of Greater Houston, Inc. and MHA of Greater Houston Foundation, Inc.'s ability to continue as a going concern for one year after the date that the financial statements are available to be issued.
+In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about MHA's ability to continue as a going concern for one year after the date that the financial statements are available to be issued.

-Auditors' Responsibilities for the Audit of the Financial Statements includes our opinion.
+Auditors' Responsibilities for the Audit of the Financial Statements

+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
 Reasonable assurance is a high level of assurance but is not absolute assurance and therefore is not a guarantee that an audit conducted in accordance with generally accepted auditing standards will always detect a material misstatement when it exists.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.
 Misstatements are considered material if there is a substantial likelihood that, individually or in the aggregate, they would influence the judgment made by a reasonable user based on the financial statements.